01-edu/public/subjects/mobile-dev/chess/README.md

 So whether you're a seasoned grandmaster or a newcomer to the game, join the ranks of chess enthusiasts and experience the thrill of victory and the agony of defeat.
 Let the battle of the minds begin!

+Today, chess continues to be a beloved pastime, played by millions of people worldwide.
+And with the advent of modern technology, it has become easier than ever to play and learn the game.
+Mobile apps bring the game of chess to the palm of your hand, allowing you to enjoy this timeless classic anytime, anywhere.
+Whether you're a seasoned chess player or just starting out, chess offers a fun and engaging way to experience the history and strategy of this beloved game.

 Your task is to develop a mobile app that allows users to play chess with each other.

-Here are the main features that the app should include:

-- A board for playing chess
-- The ability for players to invite each other to a game or join a public game
-- A notification system to alert players when it is their turn to make a move

-To implement these features, you may need to use various Flutter widgets and packages.
-You should also consider the user experience and design of the app, as a visually appealing and intuitive interface will be important for its success.

-The main objectives of this exercise are to create a functional chess app that allows players to compete against each other and to use Flutter to develop a mobile app.
+This is a fullstack app so you will need to implement both backend and frontend.
+You may use any desired backend technology as long as you're following the [backend routes.](https://github.com/alem-01/chess).
 Good luck!

 Here are some additional considerations to keep in mind as you work on this exercise: